nikolvov/web-module-project-reducer/README.md

 ![Calculator Example](project-goals.gif)

-Can't get it to commit
-This project is brokemn
 ***Make sure to complete your tasks one at a time and complete test each task before proceding forward.***

 ## Instructions